J-Marvin/CSSWENG-AY2021T3-S11-G3/README.md

 3. run `npm run postinstall` to install necessary dependencies
 4. access the executable at dist/win-unpacked

+### Resetting the db
+1. navigate terminal to database folder
+2. run `node restDb.js`
+3. wait for script to finish (The data of the members is printed)
+4. Close the script

 #### dependencies
 - [body-parser](https://www.npmjs.com/package/body-parser)
 - [dotenv](https://www.npmjs.com/package/dotenv)